jambolo/advent-of-code-2025-visualizations/implementation_prompt.md

    • Apply theme.
    • Choose the lowest adequate resolution: 480p, 720p, or 1080p (justify in comments).
    • Use requestAnimationFrame or timers for playback.
    • Use canvas.captureStream + MediaRecorder for WebM output.
+Detect supported mime types with MediaRecorder.isTypeSupported (try vp9 → vp8 → generic WebM), and fall back gracefully (warn/alert) instead of hardcoding an unsupported codec.
-   • Highlight or show the solver_result.txt meaningfully.
+   • Highlight or show the result meaningfully.
+   • Display the puzzle name and day number prominently in the visualization UI so viewers know which puzzle solution they are watching.
+   • Include a selector to adjust playback speed by 0.5 to 5 times normal.
    • The name of the file containing the typescript code should be `dayNN-visualizer.ts`, where NN is the two-digit day of the puzzle.

 B) visualizer_annotation.md